Clicky

 Strong and crash-tested dog harness

-As the only harness to be certified by the Center for Pet Safety, the Sleepypod Clickit is the easy choice for the best dog harness for car travel.
+As one of the only harnesses to be certified by the Center for Pet Safety, the Sleepypod Clickit is the easy choice for the best dog harness for car travel.
 It’s strong, adjustable and made from ballistic nylon for extra durability.
 The only downside is that it’s not great for walks – but for car safety it’s probably the best choice.

 Disclaimer: The harnesses below are amongst the best for travelling in a car.
 That doesn’t mean they’ll protect your pet in every accident though.
 Dogs vary in size and shape, and accidents are unpredictable in nature, so it’s impossible to create a product that protects every pet in all crashes.